 These symptoms nearly always indicate some problem with the jaw joint and should be brought to the attention of Tarrytown neuromuscular dentist Dr. Wanda Mejia or Dr. George Sepiashvili as soon as they are noticed.

 Symptoms that may accompany or manifest independent of those in the jaw include:

 - Migraine or tension headaches

 - Ringing, pain, or pressure in the ears

 - Neck and back aches

 - Postural changes

-Because these symptoms may occur independently of TMJ symptoms around the jaw, they are often misdiagnosed.
-This may lead to the use of medications or other treatments that dull pain, but fail to address the underlying issue.
-Unfortunately, unless your TMJ is addressed, these symptoms will not go away, making it important to have them evaluated by a neuromuscular dentist to ensure the most effective treatment.
+Because these symptoms may occur independently of TMJ symptoms around the jaw, doctors may misdiagnose them as separate conditions.
+A doctor may then prescribe medications or other treatments that dull pain, but fail to address the underlying issue.
+Unfortunately, unless you get TMJ treatment, these symptoms will not go away, making it important to have them evaluated by a neuromuscular dentist to ensure the most effective treatment.

 Initial treatment may include the use of a TENS unit.
 This state-of-the-art technology sends gentle electric pulses into the muscles of your jaw to immediately reduce pain through muscle relaxation.
-Long-term solutions may include dental restorations, a mouthguard to be worn at night, or options such as orthodontics to correct underlying bite issues.
+Long-term solutions may include dental restorations, a mouthguard you wear at night, or options such as orthodontics to correct underlying bite issues.
 This will be determined by Dr. Mejia during your neuromuscular evaluation.

-If you live in or around Tarrytown, Yonkers, Ossining, Irvington, or White Plains, New York and are experiencing any of the symptoms of TMJ, please call (914) 332-4402 or contact Advanced Dentistry of Tarrytown today to schedule a neuromuscular dentistry consultation.
+If you live in or around Tarrytown, New York and are experiencing any of the symptoms of TMJ, please call (914) 332-4402 or contact Advanced Dentistry of Tarrytown today to schedule a neuromuscular dentistry consultation.